Welcome to Reception!

 Our Reception classes are the Meerkats and the Red Pandas.

-Mrs Swain teaches the Meerkats and Mrs Wood teaches the Red Pandas.
+Mrs Swain teaches the Meerkats and Mrs Brophy teaches the Red Pandas.
 We are also lucky to have Mrs Petrillo support the Meerkat class each week on Mondays.

 During these critical early years our key aims are to develop the children’s positive attitudes towards learning, social integration, personal organisation and independence skills.